 #10 – Use Google analytics and find the pages that have a high bounce rate and try to improve them.
 In order for visitors to become ‘members of your community, they need to be satisfied with your content and a high bounce rate is an indication that this is not the case.

 STEP 5: Learn How to Promote Your Website (Off-Page SEO)

 Once you have the above in place and you manage to execute your content marketing plan without delays, you will reach a point where:

-- Your website will grow bigger in terms of published content
+- Your website will grow bigger in terms of the published content

 - Your subscriber list will have more members